qtumproject/qtumbook/part2/erc20-dapp.md

 # Minting Tokens

-The ERC20 DApp tracks the mint transactions that had been made, and update the UI as they progress through the various stages of their lifecycles.
+The `mintTokens` method tracks the mint transactions that had been made, and update the UI as they progress through the various stages of their lifecycles.

+The first half of the method creates a new observable `txRecord`.
+The second half updates the txRecord as the transaction moves through stages of its lifecycle.

-The annotated code for `mintToken`:
+The annotated code for `mintTokens`:

 ```js
 public async mintTokens(toAddress: string, amount: number) {